FP4. Frequently Asked Questions (FAQ)

 Q: I want open-source software on my Fairphone 4.
 Is this possible?

-A: We currently sell Fairphone 4 with Android 11 pre-installed, but we are now starting to work on a significant software update to Android 12 for 2022.
+We currently sell Fairphone 4 with Android 11 pre-installed, but we are now starting to work on a significant software upgrade to Android 12 for 2022.
 Once done, you will get the latest features and overall improved privacy and security.
-Once the update is available, you will receive a push notification.
-Depending on your network provider, some customers may receive the update sooner than others.
+Once the upgrade is available, you will receive a push notification.
+Depending on your network provider, some customers may receive the upgrade sooner than others.

 Q: Why didn't you launch with A12?

-We also aim to provide updates for Android 14 and 15.
+We also aim to provide upgrades for Android 14 and 15.
 However, since Qualcomm will not offer support in the development, we cannot guarantee them.

 Q: What does PCR plastic mean?
 Why didn't you use ocean plastic?

-A: PCR stands for post-consumer recycled materials.
-Due to the difficulty of formulating the correct raw material that meets both cosmetics and performance requirements, currently, there are no other brands in the consumer electronics industry attempting to implement this material in their products.
-Fairphone is the first company to take on this challenge.
+PCR stands for post-consumer recycled materials.
+Even though it is difficult to formulate the correct raw material that meets both cosmetics and performance requirements, Fairphone was the first company to take on this challenge, when there were no other brands in the consumer electronics industry attempting to implement this material in their products.
+Now, we are happy to see other manufacturers have joined us in using PCR plastics in their products.

 We have tested ocean plastic, but we could not source any suppliers to provide the raw material that met our requirements.